 Dr. Stephen Colameco has practiced addiction medicine for over 25 years.
-He is certified by the American Board of Addiction Medicine, the American Board of Family Medicine and has been recognized as a Fellow by the American Society of Addiction Medicine.
-He currently holds medical school appointments as an Assistant Clinical Professor; Dr. Colameco lectures and writes on topics related to chronic pain, addiction, and mental health.
-He is author of Chronic Pain: A Way Out (2012).
+He is certified by the American Board of Addiction Medicine, the American Board of Family Medicine, and he has been recognized as a Fellow by the American Society of Addiction Medicine.
+He currently holds an medical school academic appointment as an Assistant Clinical Professor at the Rowan University School of Osteopathic Medicine.
+Dr. Colameco lectures and writes on topics related to chronic pain, addiction, and mental health.

 Addiction, Physical Pain, and Emotional Suffering

 This website is intended primarily as a resource for those seeking help for addiction or for chronic pain when complicated by addiction issues or concerns.

 In his book, Chronic Pain: A Way Out (2012), Dr. Colameco describes the interplay between pain and addiction; he offers steps to help create a treatment path that includes evidence-based medical treatments, physical modalities, counseling, self-care education and alternative approaches.
 This book is intended as a resource for not only for those who suffer with chronic pain, but also for their families and healthcare providers.
 This book includes portions of the previously published 12-Step recovery guide: 12-Steps for Those Afflicted with Chronic Pain.
 The 12-Steps are intended to help individuals recover from the emotional suffering that so often accompanies chronic pain.